 Just When You Thought You Were Done: Modifications After Grant

-Presented at: Global Equity Organization Annual Conference, Miami, FL, May 2014
+Slides from presentation given at the Global Equity Organization Annual Conference, Miami, FL.

 Panelists: Nathan O’Connor, Equity Methods June Anne Burke, Baker & McKenzie Richard Reilly, Baker & McKenzie